40RM Commando

 Killed in action or died of wounds

 Corporal George McKenna died in Corfu.
-At the time of his death his Commando were engaged in policing operations there after recently liberating the island.
-He received a Mention in Despatches for "devotion to duty during operations in the Mediterranean theatre covering a period from 1st April to 10th September, 1944."
+His Commando were engaged in policing operations there after recently liberating the island.
+He received a Mention in Despatches for devotion to duty during operations in the Mediterranean theatre covering a period from 1st April to 10th September, 1944.

 MOFFAT, Robert Tweedie